Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 }
 ```

+The result is similar to using an Action Asset, except the Actions are defined in the GameObject's properties and saved as Scene or Prefab data, instead of in a dedicated Asset.

-When you embed actions in a MonoBehaviour and assign that MonoBehaviour to a GameObject, the GameObject's Inspector window displays an interface which allows you to set up the bindings for those actions.
+When you embed actions in a MonoBehaviour and assign that MonoBehaviour to a GameObject, the GameObject's Inspector window displays an interface similar to the Actions Asset window, which allows you to set up the bindings for those actions.
 For example:

 ![MyBehavior Inspector](Images/Workflow-EmbeddedActionsInspector.png)